Theia-4869/semantic-poss-api/README.md

 # API for SemanticPOSS

-This repository contains helper scripts to open, visualize, process, and evaluate results for point clouds and labels from the SemanticKITTI dataset.
+This repository contains helper scripts to open, visualize, process, and evaluate results for point clouds and labels from the SemanticKITTI/SemanticPOSS dataset.

 - Link to [SemanticPOSS dataset](http://www.poss.pku.edu.cn/semanticposs.html)
 - Link to original [SemanticKITTI API](https://github.com/PRBonn/semantic-kitti-api)